mithileshbhumca/WeatherAndroid/README.md

 WeatherAndroid is a simple Android application that allows users to get current weather conditions and a 5-day weather forecast based on city names.
 It uses the OpenWeatherMap API to fetch weather data and displays the following information:

-- Current temperature, humidity, wind speed, and weather description.
+- Current temperature and weather description.
 - 5-day forecast with daily high and low temperatures.

 ## Features

 - **Search for weather by city name**: Users can search for weather conditions by entering the name of a city in the search bar.
-- **Current weather conditions**: The app displays real-time temperature, humidity, wind speed, and a brief weather description.
+- **Current weather conditions**: The app displays real-time temperature and a brief weather description.
 - **5-day forecast**: The app provides a forecast of high and low temperatures along with weather conditions for the next 5 days.
 - **City list auto-complete**: As users type in the search bar, the app fetches matching city names and shows a list of suggestions.